jadenong/studynotes/physics/projectile-motion.md

 So, heavier objects will experience a greater downwards force, and lighter objects experience a smaller downwards force.
 But wouldn't this mean contradict what we established earlier?
 Experimental data has shown that the acceleration of all free-falling objects is constant, and we must therefore conclude that the inertia must counteract the additional gravitational force.

+## Parabolic Motion

+Horizontal velocity remains constant as there is no horizontal acceleration, whereas vertical velocity increases due to weight.

+## The Kinematic Equations

 ## Further reading.
 https://www.grc.nasa.gov/www/k-12/airplane/ffall.html